OmerBender/SLOL-Save-Lives-On-Live/websocket_server/README.md

 ## Scenario Recording

-Scenario recording is used for controlled data collection.
-It is not part of the permanent operational Command Center flow.
+Scenario recording is a controlled data-collection feature intended for testing and future dataset improvement.
+It is not enabled automatically during normal dashboard operation.

 When Android sends a `start_recording` control message, saved data is written under: